 Marma Therapy

-Writer: Jeff PerlmanJeff Perlman
+- Jeff Perlman

 Marma is an ancient Indian practice that connects 107 vital energy points in the body.
 These points manipulate the subtle energy (prana) and access the body's inner pharmacy, supporting the healing process at all levels of awareness, physically, mentally, emotionally, and spiritually.

-The practice of Marma originated in the South of India around 1500BC, and its name comes from the Sanskrit word "mri," which means death.
+The practice of Marma originated in southern India around 1500 BC, and its name comes from the Sanskrit word "mri," meaning "death."
 In ancient Vedic times, the marma points were called Bindu (a dot or mystic point).
-They used hand-to-hand combat in martial arts to disable, confuse, incapacitate, paralyze, or kill opponents.
-Subsequently, Marma masters (Marmani) would get wounded, and they had the experience of how to cause injury and how to use education and awareness for healing.
+They employed hand-to-hand combat techniques in martial arts to disable, confuse, incapacitate, paralyze, or kill their opponents.
+Subsequently, Marma masters (Marmani) would get wounded, and they gained experience in causing injury and utilizing education and awareness for healing.

-Marma therapy alleviates many everyday ailments, including headaches, body joint and muscle pain, spinal alignment, respiratory conditions, and digestive and elimination disorders, and low energy, anxiety, depression, stress, mental focus.
+Marma therapy alleviates many everyday ailments, including headaches, body joint and muscle pain, spinal alignment, respiratory conditions, digestive and elimination disorders, and low energy, anxiety, depression, stress, and mental focus.

 Comments